Justinah1/CodePath-prework/README.md

 - [x] I was going to have one button start and stop the game
 - [x] Some messages are propmted
+- [x] I got the sounds from amazon

 ## Video Walkthrough (GIF)